Gamda Koor Sabra: Not seen elsewhere

-The Sabra line-up was unique in that many cars done by Gamda Koor in 1:43 scale were not attempted by manufacturers anywhere else.
+The Sabra collection stood out because Gamda Koor produced several cars at a 1:43 scale that no other manufacturer had tried to replicate.
 The Charger, Barracuda, Corvair, Impala, Cadillac and Riviera do not seem to be second-hand tooling from any other European manufacturer.
 Considering the uniqueness of the tooling and the Israeli presentation, the Sabra line comes off as fascinating and distinct in the world of miniature diecasts.
 Though the execution of the cars could have been better, the overall character and raison d'etre of these cars was lost on a famed Christie's auction house book whose authors simply called the Sabra cars "...on the whole, not good" with no other contextual comments.

 The Chrysler Imperial convertible, at first glance, appears to be a casting from Corgi Toys (no. 246), but even cursory inspection shows they are quite distinct.
 The Corgi is smaller and a more customary 1:43 scale while the Gamda is larger, probably about 1:40.
 Lines and trim are distinct – the Corgi has a crease line on hood and 'boot' missing from the Gamda, but the side profile of the Gamda appears more accurate.
 The metal of the Gamda body completely surrounds the windshield, while the Corgi is all plastic.
 Instead of having all features open, as the Corgi does, only the trunk opens on the Gamda, which was strange, but common on Sabra cars.

 The Olds Toronado may be similar to the Tekno version, but considering the above, is probably not Tekno tooling.
 The Charger, Impala, Thunderbird and the Imperial are similar in that all have only trunks that open.
 The Barracuda, Riviera, Toronado, Corvair, Corvette, and Mustang all have opening doors.
 The Impala was, intriguingly, made in a two-door and a four-door version – the four-door appeared to just have an additional pillar added with four doors 'etched' (making the fit rather tight) in the metal.

 The fidelity of the shapes to the real cars was good, but not excellent.
 Perhaps the Riviera's and Barracuda's proportions are the best, while the Charger looks a bit stretched.
 The roof of the Corvette is a bit squarish and the opening doors on the Corvair look rather roundish compared to body panels they are supposed to match.
 Body lines are not smooth, with sometimes gravelly and uneven edges.
 Many of these cars have front and rear bumpers that are part of diecast plastic bases.
 Being such, many times the bumpers do not match up well with the diecast metal bodies, leaving gaps, as with the Barracuda shown above.
 Wheels were simple and unadorned indented silver metal discs with protruding axle ends.
 Some later cars had plastic five-spoke 'star' chrome wheels.